 If you have begun your work-out session and you are on a steady diet that keeps you full and healthy but reduces the unnecessary fats and junk in your food while providing all you need to maintain your weight and health then you are already on a good start on steady weight management and nutrition.

 There are some points you need to keep in mind though since a wrong decision in watching your weight and the nutrition you intake can affect your body in more ways than one.

 Alternate between your work-outs

-Getting a strong, extensive work-out is essential to burning calories and losing fat but if you over-stress yourself you’ll end up too tired, you’ll eventually go through muscle loss and your body will adapt to the work-out session if you keep at it and eventually you’ll burn fewer calories and gain more weight.
+Getting a strong, extensive work-out is essential to burn calories and losing fat but if you over-stress yourself you’ll end up too tired, you’ll eventually go through muscle loss and your body will adapt to the work-out session if you keep at it, and eventually you’ll burn fewer calories and gain more weight.
 Alternate between quick, intensive training and relaxing work-out sessions to let your body pick its own pace and help you manage your time and exercises without compromising your weight loss program.

 Don’t reduce what you eat; add more.